-In November 2018 United Nations Environment Programme Finance Initiative (UNEP-FI) published a draft of its Principles for Responsible Banking (PRBs), an inititive that encourages banks to align their operations with the social and environmental commitments expressed in the Paris Climate Agreement and the United Nations' Sustainable Development Goals.
-The draft PRBs are open for comment until 31 May 2019.
-BankTrack is coordinating an NGO response to the PRBs.
+On September 22 2019, the United National Environment Programme Finance Initiative (UNEP-FI) launched the Principles for Responsible Banking (PRBs), an inititive that encourages banks to align their operations with the social and environmental commitments expressed in the Paris Climate Agreement and the United Nations' Sustainable Development Goals.
+BankTrack plans to monitor the implementation of the PRBs, so that they indeed deliver on what they promise.

 Banks and forests

 BankTrack's Banks and Forest campaign focuses on the financiers of important initiators of deforestation, with the aim to push banks to act more responsibly regarding their forest-related investments.
 The long-term goal of our work is to help ensure that private sector banks no longer finance companies, projects and business activities that cause a large negative impact on forests.
 We focus primarily on the pulp & paper and palm oil sectors.